ianbishop/userevents.github.io/docs/platform/config-services.md

 **command-port**<br>
 The port on which to bind the outgoing command pipeline.
 If the key is not specified a random port will be chosen.

+### Engine

+Type: **engine**

+The engine service is responsible for evaluating and executing the when portion of patterns.
+The engine keeps all of its state in memory, and as such can be susceptible to faults.
+Use of the broker service in front of the engine removes this limitation.

+Additional options to specify in the service options map are:

+**downstream**<br>
+The service to which the engine will send any resulting reactions.
+This value can be changed at runtime.
+Typically the downstream service will be either the augment, notification, or broker service.

+**pipeline-port**<br>
+The port on which to bind the incoming message pipeline.
+If the key is not specified a random port will be chosen.

+**command-port**<br>
+The port on which to bind the outgoing command pipeline.
+If the key is not specified a random port will be chosen.

+**shelves**<br>
+The shelves key controls the number of worker threads the engine should use when processing incoming events.
+The default is 1.
+Depending on the hardware (# of cores) on which the engine is run, increasing this number may increase the event throughput of the engine.

+**event-size**<br>
+This key is optional and should only be defined if suggested by support.
+The event-size controls the max size of events.
+The default value is 16384 bytes.

+**reaction-size**<br>
+This key is optional and should only be defined if suggested by support.
+The reaction-size controls the max size of reactions.
+The default value is 131072 bytes.

+### Notification Service

+Type: **notification**

+The notification service is responsible for evaluating and executing the then portion of patterns.
+Like the engine, the notification service keeps all of its state in memory and requires a managing broker to achieve fault tolerance.
+At start up, the notification service will attempt to identify all services which correspond to an integration.
+As such adding a new integration to the platform will require a restart of the notification service.
+To remove downtime, this restart can be done as a rolling restart of the notification cluster.

+Additional options to specify in the service options map are:

+**downstream**<br>
+The service to which the notification service will send any resulting journal entries.
+This value can be changed at runtime.
+Typically the downstream service will be one of the journaling services.

+**updates**<br>
+The service to which the notification service will publish reaction updates.
+Typically the updates service will be the broker service managing the notification service.

+**pipeline-port**<br>
+The port on which to bind the incoming message pipeline.
+If the key is not specified a random port will be chosen.

+**command-port**<br>
+The port on which to bind the outgoing command pipeline.
+If the key is not specified a random port will be chosen.

+**shelves**<br>
+The shelves key controls the number of worker threads the notification service should use when processing incoming reactions.
+The default is 1.
+Depending on the hardware (# of cores) on which the notification service is run, increasing this number may increase the reaction throughput of the notification service.

+**notification-size**<br>
+This key is optional and should only be defined if suggested by support.
+The notification-size controls the max size of notifications.
+The default value is 2048 bytes.

+**reaction-size**<br>
+This key is optional and should only be defined if suggested by support.
+The reaction-size controls the max size of reactions.
+The default value is 131072 bytes.

+**journal-size**<br>
+This key is optional and should only be defined if suggested by support.
+The journal-size controls the max size of journal entries.
+The default value is 262144 bytes.

+### Elastic Search Journaler

+Type: **es-journal**

+The Elastic Search Journaler will commit journal entries to the configured elastic search cluster.